sascha-kirch/sascha-kirch.github.io/docs/_projects/3d_gaussian_splatting.md

 order: 3
 image: 3d_splats.png
 ---
-This project is ment to showcase some sublementary materials for <a href="tbd" target="_blank">my blog post on 3D Gaussian Splatting</a>.
+This project is ment to showcase some sublementary materials for <a href="https://medium.com/@SaschaKirch/turn-yourself-into-a-3d-gaussian-splat-3a2bc59a770f" target="_blank">my blog post on 3D Gaussian Splatting</a>.

 <div class="columns is-multiline">
 	<div class="column is-one-third">